-- Go to the very bottom and click the lock icon.
+- Go to the very bottom and click Sharing & Permissions.

-- In Sharing and Permissions, change settings to Read & Write for everyone.
+- Change settings to Read & Write for everyone.

-- Now, if you have admin right to your computer, you should be able to delete the app.
+- Now, if you have admin rights to your computer, you should be able to delete the app.

 How to get rid of all bloatware at once

-The easiest way to get rid of all bloatware you can have on your Mac is to get professional bloatware remover.
+The easiest way to get rid of all the bloatware you can have on your Mac is to get a professional bloatware removal tool.
 In other words, an app that can delete language files, browser extensions, useless apps, and other junk — and spare you the time of doing it manually.

-In CleanMyMac’s main menu you can see the three modules you might need to get rid of bloatware: System Junk (for language files), Extensions (obvious), and Uninstaller (for apps).
-They're pretty intuitive in use and you've got tips in the app in case you need help.
+In CleanMyMac X's main menu, you can see the three modules you might need to delete bloatware: System Junk (for language files), Extensions (obvious), and Uninstaller (for apps).
+They're pretty intuitive in use, and you've got tips in the app in case you need help.

 How to avoid installing bloatware